opticdev/optic/docs/generate-openapi.md

 ---

 ## Use Cases
-1. Quickly document an existing internal API
+1. Quickly document an existing internal API.
-2. Catch unplanned/accidental API changes in CI to prevent them from shipping
+1. Catch unplanned/accidental API changes in CI and prevent them from shipping.
-3. Fix the inaccuracies in an existing OpenAPI document.
+1. Fix inaccuracies in an existing OpenAPI document.
-4. Start using OpenAPI
+1. Adopt OpenAPI.

 ## Advanced